IlmoK95/Grasshopper-scripts/Cityscape generator/README.md

 - I focused on a few different relations that affect the cityscape, to make it relatively realistic.

--To divide the terrain generated in Grasshopper for different districts, I divided the point cloud (from which the terrain was made) into separate lists of points, each of which represent their own district:
+- To divide the terrain generated in Grasshopper for different districts, I divided the point cloud (from which the terrain was made) into separate lists of points, each of which represent their own district:
-  -list of industrial points,
+  - list of industrial points,
   - center points, suburban points, forest points, etc.
--The location of the district points can be changed via grasshopper slider -These lists are input for python script, and buildings/ road is generated with python algorithm. each point work as an insertion point for building, tree or as a start/end for a road
+- The location of the district points can be changed via grasshopper slider
+- These lists are input for python script, and buildings/ road is generated with python algorithm. each point work as an insertion point for building, tree or as a start/end for a road